The ASC 842 leasing standard has been saved

 This amendment was designed to eliminate the possibility that an economically profitable arrangement would lead the lessor to recognize a loss at lease inception as a result of the ASC 842 measurement requirements for variable lease payments that are not based on an index or rate.

 The FASB continues to evaluate stakeholder feedback on the adoption of ASC 842.
-These evaluation efforts included holding public roundtables in September 2020 to discuss challenges with applying the standard.
-The FASB also issued an invitation to comment in June 2021 to request feedback on how to refine its broader standard-setting agenda.
 Stay tuned for future refinements in accounting standard setting as a result of these initiatives.

 Implementation considerations for entities that have not yet adopted ASC 842